digipower-academy/preparatory-protocols/App Privacy Report on iOS.md

-5. And you're done.
+5. And you're DONE.

 You can now use your apps to monitor what contacts they make.
-To export App Privacy Report data afterwards, see [this page](https://github.com/hestiaAI/data-catalog/blob/main/workshop/How-to-export-data-from-App-Privacy-Report.md).
+To export App Privacy Report data afterwards,

+1. Click on "Privacy".

+2. At the bottom, click on "App Privacy Report".

+3. Click on the share icon at the top right of your screen.

+4. You can now transfer this NDJSON file from phone to your desktop/laptop machine you will use in the workshops, using whatever means is easiest for you (AirDrop, email attachment, Signal message to self, etc).